Sergio1308/Java-MiniProjects/README.md

 # Java-MiniProjects
 This repository contains several mini-projects using Java programming language that have been completed to gain practice and skill training.
 # Cryptography
 This mini-project is about the basics of cryptography, the science of keeping information private and secure.
-It contains cryptographic systems, which were used from the Roman Empire through the early 1900s, so these ciphers have been implemented, also implemented an algorithm for breaking them.
+It contains cryptographic systems, which were used from the Roman Empire through the early 1900s, like Caesar Cipher and Vigenère Cipher (a more complex version of the Caesar Cipher).
+These ciphers have been implemented, also created an algorithm for breaking them.
-The project involved not only string processing, but also arrays—a way to store an indexable sequence of elements.
 Skills gained:
-- combine Strings using concatenation;
-- build Strings within a Java program using StringBuilder;
+- combine Strings using concatenation and build Strings using StringBuilder;
+- effectively use HashSet and HashMap;
 - use arrays (and some other collections like HashMap, HashSet, ArrayList) to store and manipulate collections of data;
+- expand an algorithm from solving a simpler problem to handle broader, more complex problems;
+- design and modify program code involving a more complex collection of classes, methods and data;
 - refactor programs for improved organization using object-oriented principles;
 - and practice effective algorithm design.